Aszieinsty/Portfolio/README.md

 ## Getting Started

-To view the portfolio website locally, follow these steps:
+To view the portfolio website locally on https://aszieinsty.github.io/Portfolio/, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/your-portfolio.git`
 2. Open the `index.html` file in your preferred browser.